As I’ve mentioned in a previous post, my team and I are working on Sitecore Commerce StoreFront migration to Sitecore Habitat.

 - Common - share modules and logic used in StoreFront

 Within Sitecore, you would be able to find two content nodes for a commerce site: Global (keeps all configurations required from a site) and Storefront (this node contains page items with defined layouts and renderings).
-Communication between pages and setting is implemented via StorefrontManager class.
+Communication between pages and settings is implemented via the StorefrontManager class.

 More detailed information about Store you would be able to find on in Sitecore documentation or in code itself on Github.

 Habitat defines tree layers a bit differently than you might be used to in standard 3-tier architecture.
 In this case, it is not about Presentation-Logic-Data, but it is about functional relations and the structure of dependencies of modules within a solution.